 - 1. Students must achieve a grade of a "D" or higher in all courses designated as major dietetic courses.
 If a student does not achieve a D, options would include: - a.
 Retake the course.
 However, this will disrupt course sequence and delay graduation. - b.
 Withdrawal from the program. - 2.
 Students must maintain an overall GPA of 2.4 or above to progress through the major dietetics coursework. - 3.
 Student performance is regularly evaluated throughout the semester in any given course via exams, homework assignments and quiz grades.
 Tutorial support is available to students via the Center for Academic Resources and Enrichment Services.
 The student's academic progress is reviewed each semester by the Department's Academic Coordinator.
-If the Academic Coordinator has a concern about a student, the Dietetics faculty will meet with the student to review the student's progress and make recommendations.
+If the Academic Coordinator has a concern about a student, the Dietetics Director will meet with the student to review the student's progress and make recommendations.
+The maximum amount of time for completing program requirements is within 3 years at the time the student enrolls.
+There is no opportunity to receive credit for prior learning (CFPL) in the DPD.

-Termination Policy
+Dismissal Policy